Sanglorian/orcus/Orcus Monsters - current.md

 >
 > ‡	**Hoof** (standard, at-will)
 > +6 vs AC; 1d10+5 damage.
+> **Trample** (standard, at-will)
+> The riding horse can move up to its speed, including through the spaces of enemies that are smaller than it.
+This movement provokes opportunity attacks, and the riding horse must end its move in an unoccupied space.
+Each time it enters a creature's space, the riding horse makes a basic melee attack against that creature.
+On a hit, the target is also knocked prone.
 > **Ride Down** ● **Mount**
 > When the riding horse *tramples*, the rider can make a basic melee attack in place of one of the riding horse's basic melee attacks.